sagar143s/QuickFynd--ecommerce/PRODUCT_VARIANTS_GUIDE.md

 ## Overview
 Your product pages now support:
-1. **Short Description** - A one-liner that appeaRs below the product name
+1. **Short Description** - A one-liner that appears below the product name
-2. **Color Variants with Images** - Display different coloRs with product images and prices
+2. **Color Variants with Images** - Display different colors with product images and prices
 3. **Bulk Pricing Bundles** - Offer discounts for buying multiple quantities (Buy 1, Bundle of 2, Bundle of 3, etc.)

 ---